-Time management is a really important life skill, but it is something that is rarely taught within the school curriculum.
+Time management is a really important life skill, but it is something that is rarely taught (at least formally) within the school curriculum.

-And that’s a shame, because understanding even the basics of organizing and prioritizing time could make young people so much better equipped for adult life.
+And that’s a real shame because understanding even the basics of organizing and prioritizing time could help young people become so much better equipped for adult life.

 Many adults struggle with time management and teens are no different.